bozsahin/thebench/README.md

    AUTO-INSTALL of SBCL DEPENDENCY: If you are willing and able to 'sudo' in your machine, run TheBench installer  with INSTALL option in UPPERCASE.

    The installer detects many of the package managers, like <code>apt, dnf, yum, yay, pamac, zypper, brew</code>.
-With the exception of <code>brew</code>, they are
+With the exception of <code>brew</code> for Apple stuff, they are
     built-in in linuxes.
-IF YOU ARE USING MACOS, you will have to first install <code>brew</code> yourself.
+IF YOU ARE USING MacOS, you will have to first install <code>brew</code> yourself.
    <a href="https://brew.sh/">Here</a> is its web site for download and install.

 TO INSTALL <code>TheBench</code>: